Saturday, March 10, 2012

 10.03.12.
 Steel mesh fence cordon.
 Red zone, serial quake trashed, W facade, Christ Church Cathedral.
 PWC left would be demolished for the new RC Cathedral precinct.
 Chalice right survived the quakes

-Neo-Gothic, Christ Church Cathedral was inferior to grander churches I'd seen in UK: St Pauls, London; Westminster Abbey, London; Canterbury; Wells; Salisbury; Coventry; Lincoln; Durham; St Giles, Edinburgh...
+Neo-Gothic, Christ Church Cathedral was inferior to grander churches I'd seen in the UK: St Pauls, London; Westminster Abbey, London; Canterbury; Wells; Salisbury; Coventry; Lincoln; Durham; St Giles, Edinburgh...
 I'd seen better in Europe too: Chartres, France; Sacre Coeur & Notre Dame, Paris; Sagrada Familia, Barcelona; Sienna, Italy; Santa Maria del Fiore, Florence; St Peters, Rome; Koln, Germany...
-CERA would demolish Christ Church Cathedral's broken tower once citizens were banned behind CERA's strangling cordon again.
+CERA would demolish Christ Church Cathedral's broken-tower once citizens were banned behind CERA's strangling-cordon again.

 10.03.12.
 Steel mesh fence cordon.
 Red zone, serial quake trashed S transept, Christ Church Cathedral.
 Pacific Tower / Rendezvous Hotel was restored right

-I trekked back up Colombo St, snapping high rise ghosts, BNZ & ANZ & demolition in progress at Milano / KFC bldg, Colombo St / High St / Hereford St. Twisted rebars festooned the ruin.
-During demolition times I'd see thousands of twisted rebars on part demolished ruins.
-No kissing those ruins better.
-Across the street, Timezone was part demolished.
-Burger King & McDonald's ghosts awaited demolitions.
-I snapped Colombo St, red zone, ghost shops, all with USAR / TF graffiti on windows.
+T I trekked back up Colombo St, snapping high-rise ruins BNZ & ANZ & a demolition-in-progress at Milano / KFC, Colombo St / High St / Hereford St. Twisted-rebars festooned the ruin.
+During demolition-times I'd see thousands of twisted-rebars on part-demolished ruins.
+No kissing those ruins better!
+Across the street, Timezone was part-demolished.
+Burger King & McDonald's ruins awaited demolitions.
+I snapped Colombo St red-zone ruined-shops all with USAR / TF graffiti on windows.

-Over the next year odd, most of the ghost shops on Colombo St I passed, between Cathedral Sq & Restart Cashel Mall, would be demolished by CERA, leaving dusty wastelands.
+Over the next year odd, most of the ruined-shops on Colombo St I passed between Cathedral Sq & Restart Cashel Mall would be demolished by CERA, leaving dusty-wastelands.

 10.03.12.
 Steel mesh fence cordon.
 Red zone, Cathedral Walkway, BNZ to be demolished, Cathedral Sq / Colombo St. BNZ stayed part demolished for years.
 Spark bldg would replace BNZ